alegrigoriev/AlegrDiff/ReadMe.txt

 F8 - hold anchor

 Problems:
+Compare after refresh doesn't show progress.
+If compare was aborted and refresh clicked, estimated time is not shown.
+The files get read again for an MD5.
 Directory share name cannot be selected if no '\' appended If the text comparison got aborted because of read error, this is not shown Blank line immediately following difference block is considered separate